mrganser/magicbox/README.md

-A web project for using websockets and WebRTC
+A web for sharing embedded content

-heroku local web for deploying to localhost:5000
+heroku local web for running app locally